Lab Director

 Tess M.S.
 Neal, Ph.D. is a Dean's Associate Professor of Psychology in the College of Liberal Arts & Sciences at Iowa State University.
 She is a scientist, a licensed psychologist (State of Iowa # 121491, State of Arizona #4630, State of Nebraska #844 [voluntary inactive status in NE]), and a parent of two young children.

-Her research has been funded by multiple grants from the National Science Foundation, and she has published one edited book and more than three dozen peer-reviewed publications in such journals as Psychological Science in the Public Interest, American Psychologist; PLOS ONE; Psychology, Public Policy, and Law; Law and Human Behavior; and Criminal Justice and Behavior.
-She serves as associate editor for Psychology, Public Policy, and Law as well as the Journal of Personality Assessment.
-She served from 2021-2023 as one of the three inaugural Open Science Advisors for Clinical Psychological Science.
-She was selected as a Fulbright Scholar to work with Kristy Martire and others at UNSW Sydney in the Spring of 2022.
-Her partner and kids were also in Australia for the duration of the fellowship!
+Her research has been funded by multiple grants from the National Science Foundation, and she has published one edited book and more than four dozen peer-reviewed publications in such journals as Psychological Science in the Public Interest, American Psychologist; PLOS ONE; Psychology, Public Policy, and Law; Law and Human Behavior; and Criminal Justice and Behavior.
+She serves as Editor-in-Chief for Psychology, Public Policy, and Law.
+She served from 2021-2023 as one of the three inaugural Open Science Advisors for Clinical Psychological Science and was been an associate editor at two different journals for several years.
+She was selected as a Fulbright Scholar to work with Kristy Martire and others at UNSW Sydney in 2022, and is a Fellow of both the Association for Psychological Science (2022) and American Psychological Association (2021).
 She was awarded ASU's Outstanding Mentor Award in 2020 and the 2021 Outstanding Teaching & Mentoring Award from the Society for the Psychological Study of Social Issues (Div.
 9 of APA).
-She served as a PLuS Alliance Research Fellow, funded through a partnership between ASU, King's College London, and UNSW Sydney to collaborate across borders in pursuit of excellence on "vision and tenacity to impact the world."
-She was named a Fellow of the Association for Psychological Science in 2022 and was elected to Fellow status in the American Psychological Association in 2021.
 She received early career awards for excellence in research from the American Psychology-Law Society (Div.
 41 of APA) / American Academy of Forensic Psychology, as well as from the Society for Personality Assessment.
 Prior to moving to ISU in fall 2023, she was a tenured associate professor at Arizona State University, where she was the founding director of ASU's Future of Forensic Science Initiative and a co-founder of ASU's Law and Behavioral Science Initiative, which won the 2020 President's Award for Innovation.
 Her CV is here. |

 PhD Students